 It’s a sure sign of spring – maple sugar season in New Brunswick!
 Maple sugar camps are generally open to the public from mid-March to mid-April.
 Pickle Planet Moncton has a handy guide to some of the most family-friendly camps in Moncton, Riverview, Dieppe, and New Brunswick in general.
 Please remember: most camps are cash only!
-(Updated March 2019.)
+(Updated January 2020; some prices may be 2019 rates.)

 Did you know that the City of Moncton runs its own sugar bush?
 It’s the first Canadian municipality to do so, as part of the City’s forest management program.
 The City offers guided tours at 11am and 2pm on the weekends; the camp is open daily to the public 11am to 4pm, depending on conditions.
 Call the City at 383-6700 to make arrangements for a group visit.